williamouyang/okta.github.io/_source/docs/api/resources/okta_signin_widget.md

 ~~~

 ##### Parameters

 Name                  |   Type    |   Required    | Description
 --------------------- | --------  | ------------  | -----------
 callback              | Function  | Yes           | Callback function to invoke after signing out the user.
 The function is invoked with an error message if the operation was not successful.

 ## Token Management

-The Sign-in widget SDK allows managing your ID tokens.
+Manage your ID tokens with the Sign-in Widget SDK.

 #### Refresh an id token